 We visited the island on a small boat, Captain Sargos Antiparos – more information later.
 We had about an hour there, which was more than enough to walk around the ancient site.

 Apart from looking at the reconstructed temple, we had the chance to see the excavations in progress.
-They are very hard work!
+It’s very hard work!
 We also had a short chat with the very friendly guard.

 I have to say, I felt a little sorry for the archaeology students who are volunteering in excavations under the scorching sun!
 But to me, watching archaeologists at work was really fascinating.

 But hey, this is just my un-expert view and please ignore it.
 After all, everyone seems to have an opinion when it comes to restorations.

 The archaeologist Mr Kourayos was there too, as this is literally his life project.
 I would love to have had the chance to talk to him, but he seemed busy and I hesitated to interrupt him.
 Maybe next time.